When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Introduction

-In this work, we bridge this gap by merging adversarial graph learning with PH representations of graph-structured data.
+In this paper, we bridge this gap by merging adversarial graph learning with PH representations of graph-structured data.
 Our key idea is to leverage the concept of witness complex for graph learning.
-This allows us to enhance computational efficiency of the proposed topological defense, which is one of the primary bottlenecks on the way of wider adoption of topological methods, as well to reduce the impact of less important or noisy graph information.
-In particular, the goal of witness complex is to accurately estimate intrinsic shape properties of the graph using not all available graph information, but {\it only} a subset of the most representative nodes, called {\it landmarks}.
+This allows us firstly, to enhance the computational efficiency of the proposed topological defense, which is one of the primary bottlenecks for the wider adoption of topological methods, and lastly, to reduce the impact of less important or noisy graph information.
+In particular, the goal of the witness complex is to accurately estimate the intrinsic shape properties of the graph using not all available graph information, but {\it only} a subset of the most representative nodes, called {\it landmarks}.
 The remaining nodes are then used as {\it witnesses}, governing which higher-order graph substructures shall be incorporated into the process of extracting shape characteristics and the associated graph learning task.
-This mechanism naturally results in the two main benefits.
+This mechanism naturally results in two main benefits.
 First, it allows us to drastically reduce the computational costs.
-Second, to extract only the most essential shape characteristics (i.e., skeleton shape).
-Our topological defense takes a form of the \emph{Witness Graph Topological Layer (WGTL)} with three novel components: \textit{local and global witness complex-based topological encoding}, \textit{topology prior aggregation}, and \textit{robustness-inducing topological loss}.
+Second, it allows us to extract salient shape characteristics (i.e., skeleton shape).
+Our topological defense takes the form of the \emph{Witness Graph Topological Layer (WGTL)} with three novel components: \textit{local and global witness complex-based topological encoding}, \textit{topology prior aggregation}, and \textit{robustness-inducing topological loss}.

-The \textit{local witness complex-based features} encapsulate graph topology within the local node neighborhoods, while the \textit{global witness complex-based features} describes global graph topology.
+The \textit{local witness complex-based features} encapsulate graph topology within the local node neighborhoods, while the \textit{global witness complex-based features} describe global graph topology.
 Using only local topology prior to the loss function might be vulnerable to local attacks, while only global topology prior might be more susceptible to global attacks.
 To defend against both types of attacks, both local and global topology prior needs to be combined, thus motivating the design of the topology prior aggregator.
-Inspired by the results~\citep{hu2019topology, carriere2021optimizing}, we \textit{use the robust topological loss as a regularizer to a supervised loss for adversarially robust node representation learning}.
-This allows to control which shape features are to be included into the defense mechanism.
-Our contributions are summarized as follows: \begin{itemize}
+Inspired by studies such as~\citet{hu2019topology, carriere2021optimizing}, we \textit{use the robust topological loss as a regularizer to a supervised loss for adversarially robust node representation learning}.
+This allows for control over which shape features are to be included in the defense mechanism.